folly77folly/surge_project/README.md

 # surge
-A minimalist application for skills ratings for Decagon
+A simple application for skills rating at Decagon